A background of colorful umbrellas.

 Logos of Insureon's partners.

-If any incident covered by your general liability, employer's liability (part of workers’ compensation), or hired and non-owned auto insurance exceeds your policy limit, commercial umbrella insurance covers the extra costs.
+If liability claims covered by your commercial general liability insurance, employer's liability insurance, or hired and non-owned auto insurance exceed your policy limit, commercial umbrella insurance takes care of the extra costs.

 Orange check mark.